 We live in the North.
 This is the only land that the Anishinaabe know, and we know that this land is good land, and this water is our life-blood.
 One-fifth of the world's fresh surface water supply lies here, and it is worth protecting.
 Our wild rice beds, lakes, and rivers are precious – and our regional fisheries generate $7.2 billion annually, and support 49,000 jobs.
 The tourism economy of northern Minnesota represents $ll.9 billion in gross sales (or 240,000 jobs).

-All of this is threatened by the proposed Sandpiper pipeline corridor which would also potentially contain a portion of the Line 3 pipeline.
+All of this is threatened by the proposed Sandpiper and Line 3 pipeline corridor.
 For us, on the White Earth reservation in northwestern Minnesota, these pipelines threaten our community, and our way of life.
-The Sandpiper line of fracked oil will cross pristine ecosystems, and facilitate the creation of a national sacrifice area in western North Dakota.
+These lines would cross pristine aquatic ecosystems.
 This land and this water are precious and they are endangered.
-The Enbridge Sandpiper line, hopes to bring up to 375,000 barrels of fracked Bakken oil through a route in northern Minnesota.

 Enbridge estimates that the current Line 3 pipeline has over 900 integrity "anomalies."
 Instead of fixing the pipeline and cleaning up their mess; they are seeking to abandon the Line 3 pipeline and build the new Sandpiper line.
 The abandoned pipeline would cause substantial water damage through contamination and unnatural drainage.
 You can read more information on this fact sheet.